aloisdeniel/tide/tide/README.md

 > What are the differences with flutter_bloc ?

-FLutter bloc has a different architecture, where a multiple blocs are representing portions of the logic where events (Actions) are filtered in.
+Flutter bloc has a different architecture, where each bloc is representing a portion of the logic where events are filtered in to mutate this state.
 It is not ideal when working with a single state.

+> Why "tide" ?

+Many streams can trigger the tide ... maybe. :)  And it is pronounced almost like "tied" why representes the idea of having a single state.